Soccer-Real's Zidane says Atletico title favourites ahead of derby

 Table toppers Atletico remain the league's only unbeaten side after 10 games with 26 points from a possible 30.

-Heading into the derby they sit six points ahead of fourth-placed Real having played a game fewer, and Zidane conceded that their start to the campaign means it is Diego Simeone's side who should be considered the team to beat this term.
+Heading into the derby they sit six points ahead of fourth-placed Real with a game in hand and Zidane conceded that their start to the campaign means it is Diego Simeone's side who are the team to beat this term.

 "Yes, definitely, they should (be considered title favourites)," Zidane told a news conference.